 What do campers do after the night session?

-The Millon International Lacrosse Camp has organized several things each night for campers to participate in which some of them include:
+The Millon lacrosse Camp has organized several things each night for campers to participate in which some of them include:

 - Movies (PG)